bennn/gfd-oopsla-2023/oopsla-2023/oopsla-23-response.md

 > performance-debugging-scenarios in the original data), and thus enabled you to
 > also do this for the larger ones (gregor, quadT, quadU).

-As we note above in the overview, the bulk of performance data is new.
-(The profiler data is of course all new.)
+As we note above in the overview, the bulk of performance data is new. (and the profiler data is of course all new.)

 There are 11,160,261 configurations across gregor, quadT, and quadU.
-If we ignored all other configurations (116,154 total), we would still need more machines and more researchers to measure them all.
+Even ff we ignored all the configurations measured for the paper (116,154 total), we would still need more machines and more researchers to measure the three largest benchmarks.

 > I know that there's the possibility that your measurements might be
 > significantly different from those of earlier publications, but in order for